Using LinkedIn for your career

 Search for groups that are relevant to your chosen career area.
 Details of LinkedIn groups are often included on the websites of professional bodies.
 You can also look for University of Portsmouth Alumni groups and locate any regional networking groups.

 LinkedIn is an effective research and job search tool.
-More and more employers are recruiting only through LinkedIn, so spend time searching and research people and organisations.
+Specifically, once you have followed the University of Portsmouth’s LinkedIn page you will have the opportunity to access the Alumni tab and accompanying tool to spend time exploring what the university’s previous graduates have gone on to do in relation to their careers.
 Look for people who have followed a particular career route or who work for an organisation that interests you.

 Connecting with people you haven't met